vonWolfehaus/cobu-landing/content/index.md

 			</div>
 			<div class="section__text mdl-cell mdl-cell--10-col-desktop mdl-cell--6-col-tablet mdl-cell--3-col-phone">
 				<h5>...live sustainably and be self-reliant?</h5>
-				<p>Many _baugruppen_ are built to <a href="http://en.wikipedia.org/wiki/Passivhaus">passivhaus</a> standards, with tons of insulation, natural light, and fresh air circulation.
+				<p>Many communities are built to <a href="http://en.wikipedia.org/wiki/Passivhaus">passivhaus</a> standards, with tons of insulation, natural light, and fresh air circulation.
 They can have solar panels, batteries, and smart appliances, all networked together by a smart whole-home energy management system.
 It could create more energy than it consumes and have the ability to island itself from the grid in the case of emergency.</p>
 			</div>
 		</div>
 		<div class="mdl-card__actions">